RamizGindullin/microplate_layouts_benchmark/README.md

 Consequently, adding a generated figure/table to the supplement normally requires changing the relevant Python configuration or generator logic and re-running `--stage tables`; it should not require editing the supplement’s LaTeX wrappers by hand.

 If an expected figure or table does not exist, the generated section contains a `% MISSING: ...` comment rather than failing.
 Inspect these comments before compiling the supplementary material.

+## Reproducibility and artifact policy

+The repository distinguishes between two types of changes.

+### Presentation/configuration changes

+Examples include:

+- Caption wording.
+- Registry display labels.
+- LaTeX table formatting.
+- Generated-section layout.
+- Plot styling that does not alter the underlying calculations.

+These changes normally require only the affected `figures`, `metrics`, or `tables` stage.

+### Scientific/data-generating changes

+Examples include:

+- A layout matrix.
+- Plate encoding or `requires_layout_update` behaviour.
+- A normalisation method.
+- A disturbance function or error strength.
+- Simulation parameters, such as dose count, replicate count, control configuration, or hit rate.
+- A metric calculation.

+These changes require regenerating downstream artifacts, starting with `simulate`, then the applicable `figures`, `metrics`, and `tables` stages.

+Do not combine outputs generated under different scientific configurations in the same supplement or manuscript build.